 - Coughing up blood (even just a little)

 - Chest pain that gets worse with deep breaths, coughing or laughing

 - Bone pain

 Visit your doctor if you notice any of these symptoms.
 They may be something else, but it’s important to let your doctor know in case a screening is recommended.

 Remember how those cells often mutate or change when you breathe in or are exposed to toxins?
 Well, the bad news is harmful pollutants are around us every day.
 In fact, there are officially 187 hazardous toxins.
 If you have a history of smoking cigarettes or have had lots of exposure to harmful toxins, you may be at a higher risk.
 Here’s a breakdown of some main risk factors:11

-- Tobacco smoke: Smoking is the number 1 cause of lung cancer (probably no surprise there).
+- Tobacco smoke: Smoking is the number 1 cause of lung cancer.
 It’s linked to about 90% of all cases.11 Even if you’re a nonsmoker exposed to secondhand smoke, you may be at a greater risk.